cesar-hernando/Applied-Quantum-Algorithms/README.md

 # Applied-Quantum-Algorithms
  Predicting unknown observables on ground states

- In this project I will use a quantum algorithm to solve a ML problem related to quantum many body physics.
+ In this project I will use different supervised learning methods to solve a quantum many body physics problem.
- Specifically, the task is to learn to predict from data expectation values of unknown observables on time evolved quantum states under a known Hamiltonian.
-Alterna tively, you can consider the task of learning to predict expectation values on ground states of a class of local Hamiltonians.
-As it will be discussed in the lectures, for a special class of Hamiltonians one could show that those tasks exhibit a provable learning separation with respect to classical algorithms.
-In this project, we will focus on a class of physically motivated Hamiltonians.
+ Specifically, the task is to learn to predict from data expectation values of unknown observables and predict expectation values on ground states of a class of local Hamiltonians.
+For this, I will compare different methods: a quantum LASSO regression model that involves executing VQE; a LASSO regression that involves using a random Fourier feature map; a LASSO regression without any feature map; and a Deep Neural Network.

+ In order to train these models and compare their performance, you should set the variable 'mode' in main.py to 'B'.
+If you want to check how well the estimated ground state energies and observables match with the exact ones obtained by diagonalization, set 'mode' to 'A'.
+Furthermore, different parameters such as the lattice size, number of examples and hyperparameters of different models can be changes in the parameters.py file.

+ The file SA_VQE.py include the functions related to the VQE algorithm.
+The fourier_feature_mappy file contains the functions related to the classical
+ LASSO model proposed in Ref.
+3. Finally, the functions.py contains the rest of the functions to generate couplings, define hamiltonian and observble, calculate the ground state using numpy diagonalization, generating the training dataset, and defining the ML models.